Kerbalism/Kerbalism/README.rst

 mod is fully data-driven, so that you can create your own customized game play with only a text editor and a minimal amount of espresso.
 Or simply use the set of rules already included, or the ones shared by other users.
-What follows is a summary description of the capabilities of the mod, and for a more detailed documentation the user is invited to read the wiki.
+What follows is a summary description of the capabilities of the mod, and for a more detailed documentation the user is invited to read the `Kerbalism documentation`_.

 ARCHITECTURE
 ------------

-Contrary to popular belief, the observable universe is not a sphere of 3km radius centered around the active vessel.
+Contrary to popular belief, the observable universe is not a sphere of a 3km radius centered around the active vessel.
 All mechanics are simulated for loaded and unloaded vessels alike, without exception.
 Acceptable performance was obtained by a mix of smart approximations and common sense.
 The computational complexity is by and large independent from the number of vessels.